+Do you need a group calendar?
 If it seems like life is pulling you in all directions and you never have a free moment to breathe, then you are not alone.
 Busy lives seem to be commonplace these days.
-When keeping track of everything going on in your life starts to feel like a full-time job, it may be time to take a look at a group calendar.
+When keeping track of everything going on in your life starts to feel like a full-time job, it may be time to take a look at switching things up.

 What Is a Group?

 Before getting into what a group calendar is and how it works, you need to define what a group is.
 At its most basic, a group is three or more people.
 For application in a calendar, a group is multiple people who all have something in common and need to know each other’s schedules.
 Your group could include the people who live in your household, your best friends, your coworkers, parents of children on your child’s sports team or people you volunteer with.

 A group calendar allows you and the other members of your group to add events and personal availability to the same calendar that every group member can see.
 The calendar becomes property of the group.
 Each person only shares the information they want to with the group in the calendar.